songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.7.35 =
+* Remove Google+ because Google is [shutting down Google+](https://support.google.com/plus/answer/9195133)

+= 1.7.34 =
+* Add MeWe
+* Update Evernote icon color
+* Replace Google+ with Email as a default share button

+= 1.7.33 =
+* New translatable strings for the optional [post-share modal](https://www.addtoany.com/buttons/customize/wordpress/thanks)
+ * "Thanks for sharing!"
+ * "Thanks for following!"
+ * You can [configure](https://www.addtoany.com/buttons/customize/wordpress/thanks) the new post-share "Thanks for sharing!" modal and ad unit, rolling out soon for WordPress sites.
+By default, the modal only displays on pages that have an existing ad tag.
+You can [enable](https://www.addtoany.com/buttons/customize/wordpress/thanks#enable) and [disable](https://www.addtoany.com/buttons/customize/wordpress/thanks#disable) the modal and the ad, or [add](https://www.addtoany.com/buttons/customize/wordpress/thanks#add-ad) your own ad unit to be rotated along with AddToAny's
+* Move the "Show sharing buttons" meta box to the side of the WordPress editor
+* Fix issue where an extra floating vertical bar could appear when Placement is set to "Attach to content"
+* Add some supplementary escaping

+= 1.7.32 =
+* Fix the option to hide a floating bar when scrolled to a footer region
+* Fix placeholders and add a description for translating a string in admin (thanks Andreas)
+* Remove unnecessary data attributes from AddToAny Follow widgets
+* Add some supplementary escaping
+* Simplify some variable assignments

+= 1.7.31 =
+* Update language template file and extension
+* Remove StumbleUpon

+= 1.7.30 =
+* Fix issue where the "Show count" checkbox was unavailable for some services in settings

+= 1.7.29 =
+* Initialize AddToAny Follow buttons on the `post-load` event
+* Harden the local cache option to keep caches updated
+* Update official button options in admin

 = 1.7.28 =
 * New option to hide a floating bar until scrolled past a header region